rpayal/price-aggregator/README.md

-# quotes-aggregator-parent
+# price-aggregator
-Aggregation component for quotes for different instruments and provide services endpoints to receive quotes.
+Aggregation component for price quotes for different instruments from different providers.
+And provide services endpoints to receive quotes.